 Here I am, a rare sight, three smiling chefs!

 Richard loves PR & just take a look at this: We appeared together on CNN to talk about how (and why) we founded Kemp & Kemp.
 Click here to watch the film (after a very annoying ad!).
 Admittedly one of us looks slightly bonkers, but it gave us great coverage!

 Great food needs great service.
-We have three fab front of house managers: Richard (yes, he does that too), the amazing dynamo Tina Smith (she is totally unflappable), smooth Liam Lawson and ‘Mr Charming’ – Andrei Dombrov.
-They head up a team of energetic, smiley, efficient & professional waiting staff to make sure that we deliver you not only wonderful food, but also a memorable experience.
+We have a team of fab front of house managers: Richard (yes, he does that too), the amazing dynamo Tina Smith (she is totally unflappable), smooth Liam Lawson and ‘Mr Charming’ – Andrei Dombrov.
+They head up teams of energetic, smiley, efficient & professional waiting staff who will make sure that we deliver you not only wonderful food, but also a memorable experience.
 It makes us really happy that clients regularly comment on how great the staff were at their wedding in equal measure as the food.

 We make everything ourselves & wherever we can we use local suppliers & seasonal produce.
 I don’t want asparagus in Winter & I don’t want to be able to buy strawberries (mushy & tasteless) in January – do you?